ManoelSilva/super-d-the-game/README.md

 		First demostration of game's project.
 		Super D animations almost complete.
 		Physics, gravity and collision first implementation.
-		All sound effects, background music and frames are subject to change.
+		All sound effects, background music and sprites are subject to change.